vfilimonov/pydatastream/README.md

 If you have access codes for the Datastream Extranet, you can use the [Datastream Navigator](http://product.datastream.com/navigator/) to look up codes and data types.

-## Licence
+## License

-PyDatastream is released under the MIT licence.
+PyDatastream is released under the MIT license.